nodejs/node/doc/contributing/maintaining-shared-library-support.md

 the executable.

-libnode may have additional naming components, as an example in a build on OSX `libnode.105.dylib`.
+libnode may have additional naming components, as an example in a build on macOS `libnode.105.dylib`.

 In cases where an application links against the shared library it is up to the application developer to add options